the magic of creative rest

 The pool beckons on a hot day (and most days are hot).
 Or a walk up the mountain into the forest.
 Sometimes people make the trip down to Vic.
 You can occasionally cadge a lift, or order a taxi.
 It’s about 3 miles to Vic, walkable if you like the sun.

-For people living in, there’s another hour or two of feldenkrais later, 5 – 6 or 7 in the evening, bringing together the themes of the day.
+For people living in, there’s another hour or so of feldenkrais later, starting at 5 in the evening, bringing together the themes of the day.

 After class and before dinner is a great time to sit and look out over the valley at the view, and think all those free-floating thoughts that come up with holiday time and feldenkrais.

-Dinner, around 7 or 7.30, is mainly vegetarian food, sometimes two courses, sometimes three.
+Dinner, around 7 or 7.30, is mainly vegetarian food, sometimes three courses, sometimes four.
 If you fancy a drink, there’s wine or beer with the meal.
 It can get very chatty, with jokes flying around, or there may be more serious conversation, and sometimes quiet, depending on the people and the mood of the course.

 We clear up the table and load the dishwasher at the end of the meal, and then settle in to enjoy the night.
 Around this time the frogs in the quarry lake begin their nightly impression of monkeys calling.
 Cacophonous.
 As it gets dark, a few glow-worms on the verges of the track begin to show up, looking for all the world like LED lights abandoned in the grass.
 A walk down the track in the evening can be magical – the sounds of creatures, occasional glow-worms to seek out, and those stars!